 Carrying out the plan of care is practice application.
 Practice applications are defined as those areas of pharmacy care used to accomplish patient care goals.
 Pharmacy students will take integrated courses in the fourth and fifth years that will combine all pharmacy principles into a patient care whole.
 Therefore, the fourth and fifth years of the curriculum will consist of courses that incorporate all of the principles listed above as applied to the care of patients with diseases of a particular organ system.
+Also incorporated are opportunities to collaborate and learn with students from other health care disciplines in order to develop skills needed to effectively work in interprofessional teams and to develop the capacity to provide shared therapeutics decision-making for direct-patient care.
 The last course before clerkship rotations will be a capstone course representing an integration of all these pharmacy practice principles.
-Course topics include prescription processing, compounding and preparation of dosage forms, including parenteral products, drug distribution and drug administration, epidemiology, pediatrics, geriatrics, gerontology, nutrition, health promotion and disease prevention, physical assessment, emergency first-care, clinical laboratory medicine, clinical pharmacokinetics, orderina medications, pharmacotherapeutics. evaluation and management, outcomes documentation, self care/non-prescription drugs, and drug information and literature evaluation.
+Course topics include prescription processing, compounding and preparation of dosage forms, including parenteral products, drug distribution and drug administration, epidemiology, pediatrics, geriatrics, gerontology, nutrition, health promotion and disease prevention, physical assessment, emergency first-care, clinical laboratory medicine, clinical pharmacokinetics, patient evaluation and ordering medications, pharmacotherapeutics, disease-state management, outcomes documentation, self-care/non-prescription drugs, and drug information and literature evaluation.